Acellera/htmd/doc/source/tutorials/system-prep/01-protein.md

 For a protein containing only canonical residues, building is four steps after loading:

-1. {py:func}`~moleculekit.tools.autosegment.autoSegment` - automatically split the structure into independent segments by walking the residue connectivity and starting a new segment at every real chain break (residue-number gap validated by backbone distance for proteins).
+1. {py:func}`~moleculekit.tools.autosegment.autoSegment` - automatically split the structure into independent segments by walking the residue connectivity and starting a new segment at every real chain break (decided from the backbone-atom distance between consecutive residues - resid numbering is not consulted).
-2. {py:func}`~moleculekit.tools.preparation.systemPrepare` - protonate at the chosen pH, fix protonation states, fill in missing sidechains and some missing backbone heavy atoms.
+2. {py:func}`~moleculekit.tools.preparation.systemPrepare` - protonate at the chosen pH, fix protonation states, and patch a few missing heavy atoms (full missing-sidechain restoration is off by default; opt in with `restore_missing_sidechains=True`).
 3. {py:func}`~htmd.builder.solvate.solvate` - wrap a water box around the prepared structure.
 4. {py:func}`htmd.builder.amber.build` - run tLeap to produce a `prmtop` + `pdb` pair (and ionise to the requested salt concentration).